Revisiting Common Envelope Evolution -- A New Semi-Analytic Model for N-body and Population Synthesis Codes: Drag force formalism

-where $c_{\rm s}$ is the sound speed of the gas and $m$ is the mass of the perturber.
-Given that the orbital velocity is much higher than the sound speed in the envelope, we can approximate $R_{\rm a} \approx 2 G m / v^2$.
-Consequently, $A \propto v^{-4}$ and the force appears to scale inversely proportional with the velocity: $f \propto v^{-2}$.
-To first order, the scaling $v^{-2}$ is the same as that of the dynamical friction force in collisionless or gaseous media \citep{chandrasekhar1943,ostriker1999,kim2007,kim2008,muto2011,grishin2015,grishin2016}.
-However, examining \autoref{eq:powerlawkl2} reveals that for negative $l$ the eccentricity \textit{increases} rather than decreases with time.
-This is true regardless of the value of $k$, that is, even a steep radial density profile cannot prevent the growth of the eccentricity for $l=-2$.
-This is clearly an artifact of the simplified physics adopted in the drag-force model.
-In the Hoyle-Lyttleton-Bondi accretion model, as the velocity increases, the size of the gravitationally focused fluid decreases accordingly, leading to the drag force being stronger at the apocenter rather than at the pericenter.
-This causes the eccentricity to increase consistently.
-However, as the eccentricity increases, the ram pressure at the pericenter also increases, likely supplanting the gravitational drag as the force driving the orbital decay.
-Moreover, dynamical friction forces with scaling ${\propto} v^{-2}$ are based on the assumption of a body traveling in a uniform, infinite medium, while the envelope of giant, producing the drag force on companion is not uniform nor infinite.
-For this reason, hereafter we consider only positive values of $l$ of the drag force model, considering it an `effective' drag force rather than one purely caused by dynamical friction and gravitational focusing.
+This is especially true for $l=-2$.
+Large values of $k$ can mitigate the increase of the eccentricity, because the factor $r^{-k}$ makes the drag force stronger at pericenter than at apocenter.
+However, only a very steep radial density profile can prevent the growth of the eccentricity for $l=-2$.
+Numerical integration shows that the eccentricity grows faster than exponentially for $k<3$.
+In practice, for $l=-2, k<3$, a single apocenter passage at high eccentricities ($e \gtrsim 0.5$) can make the orbit radial $e\simeq 1$.
+We demonstrate this rigorously in the Appendix~\ref{sec:lnegative2}, where we analyze the evolution of the eccentricity for $l=-2$ by orbit-averaging \autoref{eq:powerlawkl2}.
+This behavior is clearly an artifact of the simplified physics adopted in the dynamical friction model.
+One issue can stem from the fact that, as the eccentricity increases, the ram pressure at the pericenter also increases, likely supplanting the gravitational drag as the force driving the orbital decay.
+Moreover, dynamical friction forces with scaling ${\propto} v^{-2}$ are based on the assumption of a body traveling in a uniform, infinite medium, while the envelope of a giant producing the drag force on companion is not uniform nor infinite.
+The gravitationally focused fluid does not travel in a straight line, always directly behind the companion, but follows perturbed Keplerian trajectories.
+Finally, spiral density waves that generate during the inspiral can also apply a torque on the binary, but their effect cannot be easily modeled without introducing axisymmetry.
+For these reasons, hereafter we consider only positive values of $l$ of the drag force model, considering it an `effective' drag force rather than one purely caused by dynamical friction and gravitational focusing.
 Our choice is further confirmed by the comparison with hydrodynamical simulations (\autoref{sec:hydrocomp}), which consistently show a decrease in the eccentricity \citep{glanz2021b}, and previous numerical studies on the gravitational drag force in wind tunnel simulations \cite{shima1985,macleod2017b}.